claudio-ferraro/claudio-ferraro/README.md

 ---

 Interested in collaborating on e‑commerce projects, performance optimization, or headless architectures?
 Send a message - I’ll get back to you.

----

-## 📌 How to use this README
-You can copy this README.md directly into your profile repository (claudio-ferraro/claudio-ferraro) or into any project repository.
-If you want, I can commit it for you - tell me the repository (owner/repo) and the branch to commit to, and I'll prepare a commit or pull request.